 All your contacts are visible in the newsroom under the Contacts tab, but the difference is that press contacts are always shown as contacts on the first page of your newsroom, and are automatically included in your publications.

-If you wish to include a contact who is not a press contact in a publication, you will have to add them under Related content.
+If you wish to include a contact that is not a press contact in a publication, you need to add them under Related content.
 You’ll find Related content when you create new content in Publish.

 If you write a summary in e.g. a press release, the summary will not be shown in the actual publication.

 The summary will be displayed in list views, like for example search engine results, social media feeds or on Mynewsdesk Stories (http://www.mynewsdesk.com/se/stories).
 Moreover, it will be included in the email alerts which are sent out to followers of categories.